readthedocs/readthedocs-docker-images/README.rst

 `readthedocs/build:2.0`
     **stable**
     Ubuntu 16.04 based image.
-This is the **stable** image previously used
+This is the **default** image currently in use

 `readthedocs/build:3.0`
     **latest**